Positive action for exceptional 'kids'

 Applause for young health researchers

-Two recent School of Physiotherapy graduates presented their research findings in Rotorua in August.
+Two School of Physiotherapy graduates presented their research findings in Rotorua recently.

 Hui Lin (left) and Melissa Gillespie completed their Bachelors of Physiotherapy (Honours) degrees last year, and spoke at the New Zealand Manipulative Physiotherapists Association on the Saturday 19 and Sunday 20 August 2017.